cockroachdb/pebble/docs/range_deletions.md

 # Range Deletions

+TODO: The following explanation of range deletions does not take into account the recent change to prohibit splitting of a user key between sstables.
+This change simplifies the logic, removing 'improperly truncated range tombstones.'

 TODO: The following explanation of range deletions ignores the kind/trailer that appears at the end of keys after the sequence number.
 This should be harmless but need to add a justification on why